Lecturer(s)

 The course focuses on the design and principles of production machines, principles of construction of production machines with regard to stiffness and required properties and principles of design and properties of individual parts of machines.

-Students will acquire knowledge of design and principles of production machines, principles of design of production machines with respect to stiffness and required properties, They will be able to design individual parts of machines.
+Students will acquire knowledge of the design and principles of production machines, including the principles of design with respect to stiffness and required properties.
+They will be able to design individual parts of machines.

 |